sandyavs/mealplanner-wiki/Test-case-portfolio-v1.0-and-2.0.md

 ## Steps to follow:
 Pre-requisite: MP-Login-001
 1. Navigate to the meals page.
-2. Click on "Apple Fritters" meal to display is.
+2. Click on "Apple Fritters" meal to display it.
 3. Click on the print icon on the Apple Fritters page.
 4. Verify that in the footer of every page Civic Tech logo and name are displayed.